Maren Grøthe

 Maren Grøthe (born 14 July 2001) is a Norwegian politician currently serving as a deputy representative for Sør-Trøndelag since 2021.
 A member of the Centre Party, she is the youngest person elected as a representative in the Storting.

 Political career

+Melhus

+In 2019, she became a member of the Melhus municipal council, where she is native to as she comes from Hølonda.